Ahammad-l/ahammad/README.md

       By this function I can able to close  apps like pubg,instagram,google ,facebook etc by providing .exe of every app
       SREENSHOT:
        By this function I can able to take screenshot by  pyautogui module and I provided path to which folder I wnant to save my screenshots
+       FOR ALARM
         and i have taken alaram time from the user and I campared the present time with the alarm if it is true that alaram rings .
+USED LIBRARIES AND MODULES :
+ pyttsx3
+ speech_recognition
+ datetime
+ wikipedia
+ webbrowser
+ os
+ smtpl
+ pywhatkit
+ pyautogui
+keyboard
+sapi5

+WHAT FUNCTIONS I USE :
+I  PERSONALLY USE WHATSAPP FUNCTION TO SEND BIRTHDAY WISHES TO FRIENDS AT EXACT 12 I USE YOUTUBE AUTOMATION AND SCREENSHOT TO TAKE SCRRENSHOT DURING IMPORTANT PART OF THE LECTURE